Commit-Boost/commit-boost-client/docs/docs/get_started/running/binary.md

 Get the binary of the module either by compiling from source or by downloading a [published release](https://github.com/Commit-Boost/commit-boost-client/releases).

-Modules need some environment variables to work correctly.
+Services need environment variables to work correctly.

 ### Common